INSTRUCTOR(S): Eric Snook, DVM, DACVP (Anatomic Pathology)

 This course has been submitted for RACE approval for veterinarians and veterinary technicians.

-This course is designed to familiarize the attendee with avian and exotic necropsy specifics,
+This course is designed to familiarize the attendee with small animal necropsy specifics,

 common post-mortem changes, the meaning of pattern in lesion recognition and types of lesions.